 (1) The regulations may provide for the protection, management and control of national parks, conservation parks, nature reserves, marine nature reserves, marine parks, marine management areas and land referred to in section 5(1)(g) and (h), including provision as to the protection and conservation of fauna and flora therein whether indigenous or not.

-(2) Regulations under subsection (1) shall not be made applicable to land which is subject to an agreement under section 16 unless —
+(2) Regulations made under subsection (1) that apply to section 8A land apply only to the extent the relevant section 8A agreement says they apply.

-(a) the agreement so authorises, either generally or specifically; or

-(b) the owner of the land has been consulted.

 (2a) The Governor shall not make regulations under subsection (1) that impose any restriction on the taking, in a marine park or marine management area —